 - the seller was not entitled to deduct input VAT; and

-- the seller did not incur improvement expenses on which he had right to deduct VAT, or such expenses did not exceed 30% of the initial value of the building, infrastructure or part of a building or infrastructure (unless the improved real estate was used for taxable activities for no less than 5 years).
+- the seller did not incur improvement expenses on which he had right to deduct VAT, or such expenses did not exceed 30% of the initial value of the building, infrastructure or part of a building or infrastructure.

 The VAT treatment of transfer of land or perpetual usufruct (RPU) over in general the VAT treatment of the buildings developed on the land.